vgurianov/uml-sp/docs/tutorial.md

 - The "Composite" frame define "Dialog space" concept and has "pl" slot.<br>
 - The "Root" frame define "Environment" concept .
 It is initial and boundary conditions.<br>
 - The "Node" frame define "Greeting" concept and has "msg" slot.
 It is the system under study.<br>
-Class operations define a rule of change of slot.<br><br>
+Class operations define a rule of change of slot.<br>

 An ontology is main artefact in the UML2 SP.

 ## 3. Formal describe of software
 In UML2 SP this step is a *Design* workflow.A *Design model* is an artefact of *Design* workflow.<br>

-On this workflow select a platform and design an algorithms for operations of classes.
+In this workflow select a platform, programming language, and design of algorithms for operations of classes.
 The design of the communication process in Fig. 7 depends on the programming language.<br/>
 This workflow requires a lot of time.

 In our case, we select C++ and parallel programming (but not concurrent programming).
 An algorithm for the Run operation of the Node class:<br>